MagnusThome/RejsaRubberTrac/README.md

 # Easy to build
 <img align="right" width="231" src="images/partsizes.jpg">

 To build it you need to purchase three small boards, connect a few wires between the boards and then finally upload the done and dusted code you find here to the main board using a USB cable.
-Detailed instructions below.
+Detailed instructions further below.
 Then you are up and running.
 You probably want to get a small enclosure for it too before you mount it to your car.

 - Temperature IR-arraysensor MLX90621 GY-906LLC-BAB (60 degrees field of view.
 Ends with BAA for 120 degrees FOV)
 Example of where to find it: https://eckstein-shop.de/GY-906LLC-BAB-IR-Array-Temperature-Sensor-Module